cysouw/diathesis/text/c07_participle.md

 - bodily processes: *atmen, bluten, husten, lachen, weinen, niesen, pinkeln, schlafen, schwitzen, träumen*
 - bodily sensations (see [@sec:case-possessor-of-nominative-to-dative-experiencer]): *brennen, frieren, drücken, jucken, klopfen, rasen (Emotion), schmerzen, tränen, zittern*
 - natural Processes (see [@sec:case-possessor-of-nominative-to-dative-experiencer]): *blühen, dampfen, stinken*
-- accusative addition (see [@sec:case-accusative-addition]): *laufen, leben, schauen, schwimmen, singen, spielen, springen, tanzen*
+- accusative addition (see [@sec:case-accusative-addition]): *leben, schauen, singen, spielen, springen, tanzen*
 - manner-of-speaking (see [@sec:case-accusative-addition]): *brüllen, flüstern, grölen, johlen, murmeln, schreien, stottern*

 ### [ N | N ] *sein + Partizip* Intransitive perfect {#sec:participles-sein-perfect}

-There exist also a large group of intranstive verbs that only allow for a Perfect with the auxiliary *sein*, like *flüchten* 'to flee' [@next a].
-In contrast to the intranstives with *haben*, the verbs with *sein* allow for an adnominal usage of the participle [@next b], but do not (easily) allow for an impersonal passive [@next c].
+There exist also a large group of intransitive verbs that only allow for a Perfect with the auxiliary *sein*, like *flüchten* 'to flee' [@next a].
+In contrast to the intransitives with *haben*, the verbs with *sein* allow for an adnominal usage of the participle [@next b], but do not (easily) allow for an impersonal passive [@next c].

 ::: ex
 a.
 Der Gefangene flüchtet. \